anishard/GameProgramming/README.md

 This project was built with Unity as a final project for the course *COMPSCI 576 Game Programming* at UMass Amherst.

+# Contributions

+The commit history can be found at: https://github.com/anishard/GameProgramming/commits/main/

 ## Authors
 - [Ashley Bhandari](https://github.com/ashleybhandari)
 - [Eric Fournier](https://github.com/edfournier)